-In fact, the feedback from the 3rd respondent shows almost the same similarities:
+In fact, the feedback from the respondent 3 is almost similar:

 Corruption in the logging industry can have a major impact on trust in government and political institutions.
 If corruption runs rampant and is not contained, it undermines the legitimacy of royal institutions and can lead to a lack of trust and confidence in the political system.
-This may result in a decline in civic engagement, increased political polarization and reduced support for sustainable development policies.
+This may result in a decline in civic engagement, increased political polarisation and reduced support for sustainable development policies.

-These findings indicated transparency and accountability play a crucial role in addressing the challenges posed by a lack of transparency and accountability within the forest sector.
+These findings indicate that transparency and accountability play a crucial role in addressing challenges within the forest sector.
 Such deficiencies can exacerbate corruption and amplify the adverse consequences of illegal logging on both the environment and society.
-Consequently, combating corruption becomes an essential prerequisite for fostering accountability and ensuring sustainable development within the logging sector (Cheng & Zaum, 2016; Prescott et al., 2017; Scullion et al., 2019).
+Consequently, combating corruption becomes an essential prerequisite for fostering accountability and ensuring sustainable development within the logging sector (Cheng and Zaum 2016; Prescott et al. 2017; Scullion et al. 2019).